Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 Hack #7: Plan Your Day

-A lot of the motivators I listen to encourage you to avoid being reactive to the day.
-This means to not open your email, panic about your to do list, start obsessing about all the fires you have to put out, and complain how little time there is to do it all.
+In order to be successful, you need to avoid being reactive to the day.
+This means don’t open your email first thing, panic about your to-do list, start obsessing about all the fires you have to put out, and complain about how little time there is to do it all.

 Instead, schedule your day in your planner BEFORE you pick up your phone.
 Mel Robbins of the 5 Second Rule says to keep your phone in the other room until you’ve finished your morning routine.

+Time blocking is also a great way to be productive during the day.
 With all the rushing we have to do throughout the day, it’s nice to know we are in control.
-I’ve found that time blocking allows me to be the most productive during the day.
-Try breaking your planner into time blocks this week!

 Be sure to incorporate at least four of these morning routine hacks into your daily routine: read, meditate, exercise, eat breakfast, write, start early, and plan your day.
 But I recommend and challenge you to try all seven!
 At least for two weeks.